Mosaic Stadium – Saskatchewan Roughriders

 The fans are, far-and-away, the best part of taking in a game at Mosaic Stadium.

-You can also find parking in the residential areas to the south and southeast of the stadium, again, a good 15-minute walk away.
+There are a handful of parking lots across the railroad tracks in the downtown core, but this is a bit of a walk as well.
+You can also find parking in the residential areas to the south and southeast of the stadium, but again, they are a good 15-minute walk away.

-Gainer the Gopher is the team mascot and he spends his time around the field and in the stands keeping the kids amused.
+Gainer the Gopher is the team mascot, and he spends his time around the field and in the stands keeping the kids amused.